-- Take Lacosamide Accord twice each day- approximately 12 hours apart. - Try to take it at about the same time each day. - Swallow the Lacosamide Accord tablet with a glass of water. - You may take Lacosamide Accord with or without food.
+- Take Lacosamide Accord twice each day- once in the morning and once in the evening. - Try to take it at about the same time each day. - Swallow the Lacosamide Accord tablet with a glass of water. - You may take Lacosamide Accord with or without food.